CodingByGopal/React-MovieHolms/README.md

 # MovieNuggets — Ratings, Reviews, and Where to Watch the Best Movies & TV Shows

-MovieNuggets is the biggest and authoritative source for movie, TV and celebrity content collection platform.
-Website is responsive and completely free to use.
-You can find ratings and details for the newest movie and TV shows and you can watch trailers and other relevant video too with in platform.
+MovieNuggets is the biggest and most authoritative source for movie, TV, and celebrity content collection platform.
+The website is responsive and completely free to use.
+You can find ratings and details for the newest movies and TV shows and you can watch trailers and other relevant videos too within the platform.
 Get similar movie/series recommendations, and learn where to watch across hundreds of streaming providers.

 ## Development And Optimizations